JSitter/backdrop-updater/README.md

 ## Version History

-Version 0.92 Beta
+### 0.92 Beta
-Adds download progress feedback.
+- Adds download progress feedback.

-Version 0.91 Beta
+### 0.91 Beta
-This version adds the option to retry the download if it initially fails.
+- Adds the option to retry the download if it initially fails.
-Clearer feedback to user as to what's happening.
+- Clearer feedback.

-Version 0.9 Beta
+### 0.9 Beta
-This script allows for the installation and updating of Backdrop either by downloading a version from GitHub, or from a local zipped package.
+- Allows updating or installation of Backdrop CMS from the command line.

 ## MIT License
 Copyright 2020 Justin Sitter